 “There’s a lot of really cool people in Omaha who are doing stuff,” Nance says.
 “It’s not even a scene kind of thing; there are a lot of singular voices in Omaha that are holding their own shit.”

-Though the move wasn’t musically motivated, a consistently creative Nance made it work.
+Though the move wasn’t musically motivated, a determined Nance made it work.
 He packed his recording setup, drums and amp into a 5-by-4-foot closet space; a photo Anna had taken shows David seated at the drumset, bushy hair flowing from his head, a jacket hanging from a hook, draped over his right shoulder.

 “[It was tough to] be able to record in your home out there because everyone’s ass to elbows,” says Nance, whose landlord at the time lived immediately behind him.
 “I was happy I had a place to record music.”

 Despite multiple efforts, it wasn’t until Nance moved back to Omaha in 2015 that More Than Enough came together — by design, in short order.
-He enlisted the likes of Jim Schroeder (UUVVWWZ, MR 1986), fellow songwriter Noah Sterba (Yuppies, The Tarnished Angels) and current bandmate Kevin Donahue to record a chunk of it at Joyner’s warehouse, where he had done its predecessor Actor’s Diary.
+He enlisted the likes of Jim Schroeder (UUVVWWZ, MR 1986), fellow songwriter Noah Sterba (Yuppies, The Tarnished Angels) and current bandmate Kevin Donahue to record a chunk of it at Joyner’s warehouse, where he had made its predecessor Actor’s Diary.
 A few home sessions and a live iPhone recording (“Fully Automatic”) from an Almost Music show rounded out the album.
 The approach was simply to get together and lay the songs to tape, polish be damned.

 “I like it when it’s off the cuff and everyone is still figuring out what they’re doing,” Nance says, in what could double as a description his band’s live performances.
 “Usually, I’m playing with people that are really good, so it’s like trying to not let them know what’s going on, so there’s the chaos in that.
 I like chaos.”